 A traumatic brain injury, or TBI, happens when someone’s head is suddenly hit or shaken really hard, such as during a car accident, a fall on the playground, or an accident while skiing.
 TBI does not include brain injuries that happen before someone is born or during birth.
 A TBI can change how someone acts, moves, thinks, and learns.

 Motor vehicle accidents are the leading cause of TBIs bad enough to send someone to the hospital.
-Did you know that the rate of TBIs due to motor vehicle accidents are the most likely cause of TBI among young people ages 15 to 24?
+Did you know that motor vehicle accidents are the most likely cause of TBI among young people ages 15 to 24?

 Many people with TBIs have to cope with different disabilities.
 Some of the problems TBI can cause are:

 - A headache that does not go away